zsiki/GeoEasy/doc/reference_guide.rst

 * to calculate coordinates from observations,
 * to convert surveyors' data set into different formats,
-* to generate TINs and DEMs and calculate volumes,
+* to generate TINs and DEMs and to calculate volumes,
 * to adjust 1D/2D/3D networks,
-* to calculate parameters of regression shape over points
+* to calculate parameters of regression shapes over points

 The program supports several input and output formats, so it can easily be inserted into user's work-flow.